SvenMichaelKlose/arukanoido/MANUAL.md

 ## Level 5

-Here the wimen are separated from the girls.
+This is where wimen are separated from the girls.
 If you let the ball off to the top, hell will break lose for almost no bonuses, so you better get the bottom cleared as fast as you possibly can.
 Reaction times are of the essence.